fhoedemakers/pico-smsplus/README.md

 - Cursor keys: Up, Down, left, right
 - Z: Back to parent folder
 - X: Open Folder/flash and start a game
-- S: Starts game currently loaded in flash.
+- S: Show metadata and box art (when available).
 - A: acts as the select button.

 ## Emulator (in game)